Cleveland Division of Police: Post-World War II

 While the population of the city remained stable through the 1940s and 1950s, the police department continued to grow, with more than 2,000 officers by 1960.
 However, the 1960s saw relations between the department and the city's growing Black community begin to deteriorate.
 In 1966, even though Cleveland was over a third Black, only 165 of Cleveland's 2,200 police officers were Black, adding to the distrust between the Black community and the Division of Police especially in events leading up to the Hough Riots and Glenville Shootout.

+After his retirement from the United States Air Force, General Benjamin O. Davis Jr. became Cleveland's public safety director, from February 1970, appointed by Mayor Carl Stokes.
+He resigned in July 1970, not feeling that Stokes was supporting him sufficiently, and that "enemies of law enforcement" were receiving support from within Stokes' administration.

 By the 1970s, the department, like the rest of the city government, was suffering from Cleveland's failing economy.
 Aging equipment could not be replaced, and the department saw its numbers drop by more than 700 by the end of the decade.
 This, along with rising crime rates left the police department with a reputation as a disorganized and demoralized force that would take decades to lose.
 Further aggravating the situation, The City of Cleveland was found guilty of discriminating against minorities in hiring, promoting, and recruiting government officials, specifically police officers, by a federal court in 1977.
 As a result of this judgement, the department was forced to place an emphasis on rebuilding community relations and recruiting minorities.
 By 1992, the number of police officers increased by more than 300 officers to 1,700, of whom 26% were black.
 During the administration of Michael White the department began to focus on community policing and rebuilding the damaged relationship between the department and the community.
 Nonetheless, during the White administration the role of police chief was "a revolving door of chiefs".

 Under the Jane L. Campbell administration of 2002–06, the Division of Police laid off more than 200 officers.
 The Police Aviation Unit was grounded.
 Ports and Harbor was disbanded, even the CDP Mounted (Horse) unit was disestablished.
 The department was again seen as a demoralized force during the Campbell administration.

 Under mayor Frank Jackson, nine previously laid-off patrol officers were reinstated and a new class of police officers has graduated from the academy.
 Mayor Jackson has reduced the number of Police Districts from six to five and has ordered police to be aggressive in the fight against crime.
 The CDP mounted unit has been restored and those mounted officers patrol the downtown area.
 Mayor Jackson has had only one chief of police: Michael McGrath, as head of administration, as opposed to other administrations.
 The Cleveland Police are also investigating the possibility of remodeling certain aspects of the department after the NYPD, including initializing a CompStat system.